-LABEL DESCRIPTION Туре This field displays 10/100M for an Ethernet/Fast Ethernet connection and 10/100/1000M for Gigabit connections.
-Speed/Duplex Select the speed and the duplex mode of the Ethernet connection on this port.
-Choices are Auto, 10M/Half Duplex, 10M/Full Duplex, 100M/Half Duplex, 100M/Full Duplex and 1000M/Full Duplex (for Gigabit ports only).
+LABEL DESCRIPTION Speed/Duplex Select the speed and the duplex mode of the connection on this port.
+Choices are Auto, 10M/Half Duplex, 10M/Full Duplex, 100M/Half Duplex, 100M/ Full Duplex or 1000M/Full Duplex.
 Selecting Auto (auto-negotiation) allows one port to negotiate with a peer port automatically to obtain the connection speed and duplex mode that both ends support.
 When auto-negotiation is turned on, a port on the switch negotiates with the peer automatically to determine the connection speed and duplex mode.
 If the peer port does not support auto-negotiation or turns off this feature, the switch determines the connection speed by detecting the signal on the cable and using half duplex mode.
 When the switch's auto-negotiation is turned off, a port uses the pre-configured speed and duplex mode when making a connection, thus requiring you to make sure that the settings of the peer port are the same in order to connect.
 Flow Control A concentration of traffic on a port decreases port bandwidth and overflows buffer memory causing packet discards and frame losses.
 Flow Control is used to regulate transmission of signals to match the bandwidth of the receiving port.
 The switch uses IEEE802.3x flow control in full duplex mode and backpressure flow control in half duplex mode.
 IEEE802.3x flow control is used in full duplex mode to send a pause signal to the sending port, causing it to temporarily stop sending signals when the receiving port memory buffers fill.
 Back Pressure flow control is typically used in half duplex mode to send a "collision" signal to the sending port (mimicking a state of packet collision) causing the sending port to temporarily stop sending signals and resend later.
 Select Flow Control to enable it.
 802.1p Priority This priority value is added to incoming frames without a (802.1p) priority queue tag.
 See Priority Queue Assignment in Table 10 on page 70 for more information.
-BPDU Control Configure the way to treat BPDUs received on this port.
-You must activate bridging control protocol transparency in the Switch Setup screen first.
-Select Peer to process any BPDU (Bridge Protocol Data Units) received on this port.
-Select Tunnel to forward BPDUs received on this port.
-Select Discard to drop any BPDU received on this port.
-Select Network to process a BPDU with no VLAN tag and forward a tagged BPDU.
+Jumbo Frame Jumbo frames are used to forward non-standard packet sizes on your network.
+These frames can deliver frames of up to 9216 bytes instead of standard Ethernet frames of 1522 bytes.
+Fewer packets are required for large data transfer, improving traffic throughput on the port.
+Select this option to allow a port to send and receive jumbo frames.
+Note: The peer device must also support non-standard packet traffic.
 Apply Click Apply to save the settings.
 Cancel Click Cancel to reset the fields to your previous configuration.